Jhon-Idrovo/apiculture/client/README.md

   This is better since reduces coupling between tests and implementation.

 - Tests follow the patter of AAA (Arrange, Act and Assert)

+## NOTES

+Create a flag on each list element to signal modified and new elements